wp-plugins/mammoth-docx-converter/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

 = 0.1.7 =

+* Update to mammoth.js 0.3.5.
+Includes support for tables.

+= 0.1.7 =